 9:00 a.m.
 Holy Eucharist, Rite II, with Children’s Liturgy: This is a family-friendly service with traditional worship and music, and a concurrent Children’s Liturgy.
 Children ages 4 and up are invited at the beginning of the service to process out with adult leaders for age-appropriate engagement with Scripture, singing, a creedal statement, and prayers.
-They return for the Celebration of Holy Eucharist, and receive communion with their families.
+They return to receive communion with their families.

 11:00 a.m.
-Holy Eucharist/Rite II: This service is a formal celebration of the Holy Eucharist in the traditional manner of the Episcopal church.
-This service includes our parish choir, during the school year, who lend their voices in singing the psalms, hymns and other service music.
+Holy Eucharist, Rite II Choral Service: This service is a formal celebration of the Holy Eucharist in the traditional manner of the Episcopal Church.
+During the school year, it includes our parish choir, who lend their voices in singing the psalms, hymns and other service music.
 The nursery is also available during this service.

 6:00 p.m.
-Santa eucharistía en español: This celebration of the Holy Eucharist is conducted in the Spanish.
+Santa Eucharistía en Español: This celebration of the Holy Eucharist is conducted in Spanish.
 It is a part of St. Peter’s Hispanic ministry.
 It also serves as an avenue for non-Spanish speakers to connect with the liturgy as well as our Hispanic parishioners.

 12:30 p.m.
-Midday Prayer with the Canterbury College Ministry: Held at the Paris-Yates Chapel on the University of Mississippi campus, this is a short service that provides a time of peace in the middle of the week for students, faculty, and staff.
+Midday Prayer with the ECOM Ministry: Held at the Paris-Yates Chapel on the University of Mississippi campus, this is a short service that provides a time of peace in the middle of the week for students, faculty, and staff.

 5:30 p.m.
 Holy Eucharist/Healing Service: At this service, we combine the sacramental rite of “laying on of hands” with the sacrament of the Holy Eucharist, asking for healing and to be fed at God’s altar.
 The laying on of hands, and anointing with oil, has long been seen as a sacramental act of healing in the Episcopal Church.
 This service is followed by dinner in the Parish Hall.